dankuck/vue-easeljs/README-draft.md

 using Gary to see more of what you can do with vue-easeljs.
-In it, we change Gary's scale, add some text that follows Gary around using an `easel-container`, use attributes like `flip`, slow Gary down, draw red and while circles on screen, and make Gary run around using Vue properties.
+In it, we change Gary's scale, add some text that follows Gary around using an `easel-container`, use attributes like `flip`, slow Gary down, draw red and while circles on screen, listen for `click` events, and make Gary run around using Vue properties and a time out.

 # Components